Lifecycle Job

 A Lifecycle Job is a job that runs on your kubernetes cluster with the following characteristics:

-- it is executed ONLY when the selected environment event occurs (unless its execution is forced, see the Force execution section).
+- it is executed ONLY when the selected event (deploy/stop/delete) occurs (unless its execution is forced, see the Force execution section).

 - any output file created at the end of the execution will be automatically injected as environment variable to any service within the same environment (see the Job Output section).